-To me, the most important aspect of evolving from a spender into a saver is learning that saving money can feel as good as spending it.
+The most important aspect of evolving from a spender into a saver is learning that saving money can feel as good as spending.
 Not only can it feel as good.
 It can feel better!

-Before one can get comfortable changing their habits or their lifestyle, they must first feel good about what they are doing.
-Why do you think so many people have trouble going to the gym on a regular basis?
-Because, for most people, working out sucks…that’s why.
+Before you get comfortable changing your habits or lifestyle, you gots ta feel good about what you’re doing.
+Why do you think so many people have trouble going to the gym regularly?
+Because working out sucks…that’s why.
 It is painful, time consuming, and boring.
-Since it isn’t bringing them pleasure, people usually give up after a few months.
-They get burnt out and tired of going to the gym.
-Many times, they’ll revert to seeking pleasure from other vices – like, in my case, junk food.
+Since it isn’t bringing them immediate pleasure, people usually give up after a few months.
+They get burnt out and revert to seeking pleasure from other vices – like, in my case, junk food.

 Whether it is getting in shape or learning how to save, changing your habits has to feel good if you are to succeed.
-At times that can be easier said than done.
-So, what are some ways that a natural spender can find bliss in saving money?
+That can be easier said than done.
+So, what are some ways that a natural spender can find bliss by saving money?
 I’m glad you asked!

 Saving Money = Less Stress

-Remember all those bills that you have to pay each month?
-Remember how stressful it was to not know where you were going to find the money to pay your rent?
-Have you ever been without work and had no way to pay for your food due to your lack of savings?
-Do you remember how it felt to look at your bank account and realize that you were spending more money than you were taking in each month?
+Remember all those bills you have to pay each month?
+Remember how stressful it was not knowing how you were going to pay your rent?
+Ever had no work, no money, and no food because you had no savings?
+Do you remember how it felt to look at your bank account and realize that you were spending more money than you were making each month?

-I do…and I’m glad I’ll never have to go back to that place again.
-While I was enjoying my weekends eating out and partying, I was hating the fact that I had to stress out about my bills each month.
-At the time, I had both a spending and an income problem.
-At a certain point, I finally decided that enough was enough.
-I enrolled in school to increase my income, and my future wife helped teach me that my “feelgood” impulse spending was actually making me feel worse in the long run.
+I do…and I’ll never go back.
+Even though I was enjoying eating out and partying, I was seriously stressing over my bills each month.
+At that time, I had both a spending and an income problem.
+It was then that I decided enough was enough.
+I enrolled in school to increase my income, and my future wife taught me that my impulse spending was actually making me feel worse over the long run.

 Stuff Won’t Make You Happy

-When you are a spender, it always seems like the next new thing is going to bring you happiness.
-The marketing geniuses on Madison Avenue play to that instinct as well, making you believe it even more.
-Unfortunately, no matter how much crap you buy, somebody is always going to have more.
-Buying those 6 blouses may give you a temporary feeling of joy, but after you’ve worn them a few times the high is gone.
+As a spender, it always appears that the next new thing is going to bring you happiness.
+The marketing geniuses on Madison Avenue play to that instinct, making you believe it even more.
+Newsflash: no matter how much crap you buy, somebody is always going to have more.
+Buying those 6 blouses may excite your joy buzzer, but after you’ve worn them a few times the high is gone.
 Buying that new gadget may make you feel cool.
-Unfortunately, it will be out of date next month.
+Unfortunately, it is already out of date.

-This is gonna make me sound like a total goober, but trust me, it is true.
 No matter how it may seem, stuff will never make you happy.
 Happiness can only come from within you.
+(Too cheesy?)